Voggastur/interactive-frontend-project/README.md

 ## 6. Deployment <a name="Deployment"></a>

 This project was developed in Gitpod.
-The project has been deployed to Github Pages - [Deployed Website](https://voggastur.github.io/user-centric-frontend-project/)
-The repository for this website can be found at this GitHub link: [User Centric Frontend Repository](https://github.com/Voggastur/user-centric-frontend-project)
+The project has been deployed to Github Pages - [Deployed Website](https://voggastur.github.io/interactive-frontend-project/) The repository for this website can be found at this GitHub link: [Interactive Frontend Repository](https://github.com/Voggastur/interactive-frontend-project)

 The following process was used to deploy the project:
 1. Log into GitHub.